CPS 721: An Introduction to Artificial Intelligence

 Course Policies

-Policy on collaboration in homework assignments
+Policy on collaboration in homework assignments or quizzes

 ACADEMIC MISCONDUCT

 Committing academic misconduct, such as plagiarism and cheating, will trigger academic penalties including failing grades, suspension and possibly expulsion from the University.
-As a Ryerson student, you are responsible for familiarizing yourself with the Student Code of Academic Conduct.
+As a TMU student, you are responsible for familiarizing yourself with the Student Code of Academic Conduct.

-Remarking Policy
+Remarking / Recalculation Policy

 1. Grades are earned for the demonstration of knowledge.

-6. Mark can decrease if TA finds something that was incorrectly awarded too high a mark.
+4. Mark can decrease if TA finds something that was incorrectly awarded too high a mark.

 Tentative Course Calendar (all changes of dates will be announced)